-To ride the public transportation, you need a valid ticket, which must always be shown during a ticket inspection.
-Please make sure that your ticket is validated before entering the trains.
-Information on ticket validation.
+While on public transportation a valid timed ticket must be presented during an ticket inspection.
+Please make sure that your ticket is validated (information on ticket validation) before entering the trains.

 Once you’ve paid the increased fare charge of 60 euros, you will receive a receipt that will allow you to continue your journey within the selected fare zone.
 If you are not able to pay the ticket onsite, you will need to purchase a new ticket to continue your journey.